dagster-io/dagster/docs/docs-beta/docs/tutorial/02-your-first-asset.md

     ),
   ```

+## Materialize Assets

+Lets fire up Dagster and materialize these assets.
+If you are not in the project root directory navigate there now.

+Run the `dagster dev` command.
+Dagster should open up in your browser.
+Navigate to the Global asset lineage page.
+You should see this

+[screenshot of global asset lineage]

+Click on products and then materilize.
+Navigate to the jobs screen.

+[screenshot of run]

+Do the same for sales_reps, and sales_data. from

 ## What you've learned

 - Created a Dagster Definition
 - Built our ingestion assets

 ## Next steps

-- Continue this tutorial with your [Asset Dependencies]
+- Continue this tutorial with your [Asset Dependencies](/tutorial/02-your-first-asset)